 - In the event of major pest infestations, few homeowners can effectively apply DIY pest management solutions.

-Good News In Baby-Safe Carolina Pest Control
+Baby-Safe Carolina Pest Control

-The good news: Every homeowner can practice preventive pest control.
+Prevention is the best and cheapest pest control method, and the safest for babies.
+Discouraging pests from entering a property reduces the likelihood that you’ll need to use pesticides or harsh chemicals.
+Every homeowner can practice preventive pest control.
 It’s as simple as making your home unappealing to pests.
 All pests need food, water and shelter, so here are some tips to make pests look elsewhere for basic survival:

 - Immediately remove any and all liquid spills or food droppings